-First Finding or Admission of Responsibility: Adjudication through the University of Pittsburgh at Greensburg Student Conduct System will require an assessment interview, completion of an online alcohol education course or drugs impact research paper, a Counseling Center assessment, a \$50.00-\$100 fine, parental/legal guardian notification, and one year of either Residence Hall Probation or Persona Non Grata status from the residence halls.
+First Finding or Admission of Responsibility: Adjudication through the University of Pittsburgh at Greensburg Student Conduct System will require an assessment interview, completion of an online alcohol or drug education, a \$50.00-\$100 fine, parental/legal guardian notification, and one year of either Residence Hall Probation or Persona Non Grata status from the residence halls.
 Additional sanctions may be assigned at the discretion of the Director of Student Conduct, or their designee.
 Failure to attend and complete any of the assigned sanctions within the specified time period, will result in a judicial hold for each sanction not completed being placed on the student's account.